lehner-lab/dimsumms/README.md

 DiMSum command-line arguments and Experimental design files required to obtain fitness scores and variant counts from FastQ files are available [here]().

+* ## Variant count processing

+To preprocess variant count data (see [Variant Count Data](#variant-count-data)), the 'rerun_raw' option should be set to TRUE.
+Variant count data is optional for Stage 4 and required for Stages 6 and 7.

 # Pipeline

-The top-level function **dimsumms()** is the recommended entry point to the pipeline and reproduces the figures and results from the computational analyses described in the following publication: "DiMSum: A pipeline for analyzing deep mutational scanning (DMS) data and diagnosing common experimental pathologies" (Faure AJ and Schmiedel JM et al.).
+The top-level function **dimsumms()** is the recommended entry point to the pipeline and reproduces the figures and results from the computational analyses described in the following publication: "DiMSum: An error model and pipeline for analyzing deep mutational scanning (DMS) data and diagnosing common experimental pathologies" (Faure AJ and Schmiedel JM et al.).
 See section on "Required Data" above for instructions on how to obtain all required data and miscellaneous files before running the pipeline.

 ## Stage 1: Fitness comparisons before/after bottlenecks and filtering